 “She’s drinking out of the bird fountain again.
 Do you think that’s why the birds won’t use it?”

 “Mom?
-She’s drinking the rain water from the bucket outside with the weeds in it.”
+She’s drinking the rain water from the bucket outside with your weeds in it.”

 “No. You cannot have my coffee.”